Animated Videos

 By installing these videos into digital frames, they can be hung on a wall, displayed very much like my traditional photographic prints.
 But now, the image and text can be presented as originally intended: a single art form that is designed to not only transport you to a memorable location, but to peel back the shrouds of the mundane, and guide you into a realm filled with possibilities—a place where nature’s magic and mystery are just a thought away.

 Grand Canyon.
+Death Valley.
 Zion.
 Bryce Canyon.
 Antelope Canyon.
-Vermilion Cliffs.
-Arches… I can’t remember a time when I didn’t dream of photographing the canyonlands of the American Southwest.
-Its vast open spaces, bizarre stone monoliths, and otherworldly shapes and colors have beckoned me for years.
+Joshua Tree.
+Arches… I can't remember a time when I didn't dream of photographing the deserts and canyonlands of the American Southwest.
+Their vast open spaces, bizarre stone monoliths, unique lifeforms, and otherworldly shapes and colors have beckoned me for years.

 The challenge has always been the mundane shackles of my regular life: the job, family responsibilities, finances, and the like.
 Every daydream of letting that all go to pursue this "bucket list" item was counteracted by matters of practicality.
 Until, that is, the summer of 2022.

-Call it karma or simply pure luck, but just over a year ago, I committed myself to transitioning to a more balanced mindset and lifestyle where the job didn’t always take top priority.
+Call it karma or simply pure luck, but around the end of the COVID pandemic, I committed myself to transitioning to a more balanced mindset and lifestyle where the job didn't always take top priority.
 Since then, opportunities that I never believed would happen began to appear.

 In this case, my months-long search to buy a used car finally surfaced the right one in Phoenix.
 My little inner voice that kept whispering, "If not now, when?" suddenly gained traction as I reviewed a highway map: all these national parks lay in the general direction back home!
 I could fly out to Phoenix, pick up the car, then follow a meandering path through these mythical places—just me, my new roadster, and my camera, stopping wherever the muse directed me.

-The photos in this gallery are the result of that amazing 2-week journey of discovery.
-Back at home now, I realize how close I came to never taking the plunge, of following a dream and fulfilling a bucket-list item.
+The photos in this gallery started with that amazing 2-week journey of discovery, which then sparked additional visits to other remote places.
+Reflecting back on that first trip, I realize how close I came to never taking the plunge, of following a dream and fulfilling a bucket-list item that has fundamentally changed my life.

 Dune Odyssey